Exclusivism: In Ancient Greece

 The Decree of Diopithes (430 BCE) forbade the worship of and belief in gods other than those of the Olympian pantheon recognised by the Athenian polis.
 The introduction of other gods was treated as asebeia, or impiety, and was punishable by death.
 Several philosophers Anaxagoras, Protagoras, Socrates, Stilpo, Theodorus of Cyrene, Aristotle, and Theophrastus were accused of impiety under this decree.
-Socrates was found guilty of the charge of introducing new gods and condemned to death by drinking conium.
+Socrates was found guilty of the charge of introducing new gods and condemned to death by drinking Conium maculatum.
 Antiochus IV Epiphanes, Seleucid ruler of Israel, decided to Hellenize the Jews by ordering the worship of Zeus; when they refused, Antiochus sent an army to enforce his decree.

 According to Herodotus, the Caunians, a Greek people who claimed to have originated in Crete and settled in Asia Minor, worshiped the Olympian Gods exclusively.
 "They determined that they would no longer make use of the foreign temples which had been established among them, but would worship their own old ancestral Gods alone.
 Then their whole youth took arms, and striking the air with their spears, marched to the Calyndic frontier, declaring that they were driving out the foreign Gods."

 Plato, in his Laws, advocates that the state should punish those who deny the existence of the Olympian Gods or believe that the gods exist but think they are indifferent to mankind or can easily be bought by bribes.

 Interpretatio graeca, the common tendency of ancient Greek writers to identify foreign divinities with members of their own pantheon, can be seen as a kind of exclusivism.
 The syncretism of the Hellenistic period whereby aspects of the cults of foreign Gods such as iconography and epithets, can also be seen as a kind of exclusivism.

 Exclusivism and religious diversity in America

-In a sociological survey of Americans and their relationship with religions other than Christianity, nearly 90 percent of respondents either strongly or somewhat agreed that “religious diversity has been good for America,” which reinforces the idea that Americans value diversity and religious freedom.
+In a sociological survey of Americans and their relationship with religions other than Christianity, nearly 90 percent of respondents either strongly or somewhat agreed that "religious diversity has been good for America," which reinforces the idea that Americans value diversity and religious freedom.
 However, respondents who identified in the exclusivist category or believed that the United States was a Christian nation displayed much more negative views and a decreased willingness to include other religious people in the lives of their community.
-Stephen Merino concludes, ‘It may be that when many Americans think of “religious diversity,” they have only Christian diversity in mind.’
-Nevertheless, they also provided research to back up their statement, ‘Prior contact with non-Christians will be associated with more positive views of religious diversity and increased willingness to include non-Christians into social life.’
+Stephen Merino concludes, "It may be that when many Americans think of 'religious diversity,' they have only Christian diversity in mind."
+Nevertheless, they also provided research to back up their statement, "Prior contact with non-Christians will be associated with more positive views of religious diversity and increased willingness to include non-Christians into social life."